superhack-eu091/SafeDelegatedNFTProxy/README.md

     bool canBeTransferred
 ) external
 ```

+Sellers can set allowances for their NFTs to be sold, specifying minimum prices and transfer permissions.

 Sets an allowance for the specified ERC721 token.
 The owner can grant or revoke permissions for selling and transferring, along with associated parameters like minimum price and destination address.